Some of us distrust God because we question the fairness of his salvation plan.

 - We are sinful by nature and by choice.
 Our sins alienate us from God.
 He considers us spiritually dead in this state.

 - God loves us despite our sinfulness.
-He wants to have a personal relationship with us, now and forever.
+He wants a personal relationship with us, now and forever.

 - But God’s justice requires him to hold us accountable for our sins.
 His mandatory penalty for them begins in the next life.

-- This penalty is permanent separation from God and the good things he supplies.
+- This penalty is permanent separation from God and the good things he provides.
 Thus, our sins render us ineligible to live with him in heaven.

 - We cannot escape this punishment because we have nothing of sufficient value to offer God as penance for our sins.
 We cannot remedy our unfitness for heaven because we are powerless to change our inherently sinful nature and become righteous.